muneebfsd/data_analysis/README.md

 This is my first repository.
 <br>
-In these projects, I cleaned the raw data in MySQL.
-My first project was Global Layoffs project in which I Removed Duplicates, Standardized the Data, adjusted Null values or blank values and
-Removed any redundant column.
+In these projects, I analyzed the data of different projects on MySQL or Excel tool.
 <br>
 Author - Muneeb Shafique
 <br>